-Capable of reading and clearing fault codes, along with streaming, logging and exporting real-time data, there’s even the option for sharing through DropBox.
-There’s no need to remove it after use – after two hours of inactivity, the unit goes in to a sleep mode, which means there’s no drain on the battery.
+Capable of reading and clearing fault codes, along with streaming, logging, and exporting real-time data, there’s even the option for sharing through DropBox.
+There’s no need to remove it after use.
+After two hours of inactivity, the unit goes into a sleep mode, which means there’s no drain on the battery.

-Small, portable and cheap enough to leave in your glovebox, just in case.
+Small, portable and cheap enough to leave in your glove box, just in case.
 A great Android OBD2 code reader.

 OK, this isn’t the most comprehensive OBDII reader, but for the money, it definitely gives you the most bang for your buck.
 Designed to work with Android apps and Windows, you’ll need to download the relevant app.

-It won’t work with supplementary systems such as ABS or SRS, only with the engine management, but it can read a wide variation of sensors with the live data stream – O2 sensors, fuel trim, all temperature sensors (oil, water and air), air to fuel ratio, DPF temperature and fuel pressure are just a few.
+It won’t work with supplementary systems such as ABS or SRS, only with the engine management.
+However, it can read a wide variety of sensors with the live data stream – O2 sensors, fuel trim, all temperature sensors (oil, water, and air), air to fuel ratio, DPF temperature and fuel pressure are just a few.

 It has a 2-year warranty.
 If you just need basic functionality and engine fault code clearing, this is the cheapest OBDII reader available to buy.

-Another OBD2 code reader for not much money, and this has been designed for the home user, so it’s pretty intuitive to use.
+Another OBD2 code reader for not much money and this has been designed for the home user, so it’s pretty intuitive to use.

-It doesn’t skimp on functionality – it’s model dependent, but some of the live data inputs include: long and short term fuel trim, calculated engine load, coolant and intake temperatures, O2 sensors, vehicle speed sensor, fuel level input, barometric pressure, intake manifold absolute pressure … the list goes on, but suffice to say, it has pretty much all the functionality you need.
+It doesn’t skimp on functionality.
+It’s model-dependent, but some of the live data inputs include: long and short term fuel trim, calculated engine load, coolant and intake temperatures, O2 sensors, vehicle speed sensor, fuel level input, barometric pressure, intake manifold absolute pressure.
+The list goes on, but suffice to say, it has pretty much all the functionality you need.

-The Foxwell NT301 only has a 2.8” color TFT screen which is OK when stationary, but it can record & log and then send the information to print through a PC, so the smaller screen isn’t the end of the world.
+The Foxwell NT301 only has a 2.8″ color TFT screen which is OK when stationary, but it can record & log and then send the information to print through a PC.
+So, the smaller screen isn’t the end of the world.
 It works with nearly every vehicle with OBD2 protocols (pretty much anything manufactured since 1996).

 It also has quick links to online repair manuals, giving you the information to find & fix issues.
 You can reprogram keys (and lock any lost keys), and service a TPMS system, including registering new sensors and display the IDs of the fitted sensors.

-Wi-Fi compatibility allows for over the air updates, but a word of caution – you get one year’s free access to updates, and then they’re paid for, and they aren’t cheap.
+Wi-Fi compatibility allows for over the air updates, but a word of caution.
+You get one year’s free access to updates, and then they’re paid for, and they aren’t cheap.

-As I mentioned earlier, scanners that are capable of OBD I connectivity will always offer limited functions, and that’s no fault of the scanner, but of the OBD I ability – we’re talking control systems from the eighties, and they were just nowhere near as complex or technical as the later stuff.
+As I mentioned earlier, scanners that are capable of OBD I connectivity will always offer limited functions.
+That’s no fault of the scanner, but of the OBD I ability.
+We’re talking control systems from the eighties and they were just nowhere near as complex or technical as the later stuff.